facebook/infer/_docs/03-infer-bug-types.md

 ```

 In this example, if `str` is `nil` then an array `@[@"aaa"]` of size 1 will be created, and not an array `@[@"aaa", str, @"bbb"]` of size 3 as expected.

-##<a name="CONTEXT_LEAK"></a> `Context` leak

-This error type is specific to Android.
-In Android applications, subtypes of `Context` (other than `Application`, which is a special case) are ephemeral components that can be created and destroyed at the discretion of the Android framework.
-Once the framework decides to destroy a `Context`, it cannot be used again and should be freed by the garbage collector.
-However, the programmer can create a memory leak by retaining a reference to the `Context` after it has been destroyed (thereby preventing collection).

-Infer decides to report a `Context` leak when it determines that a chain of references between a static field and a `Context` may exist at the end of a `public` method of a non-`Application` `Context` subtype.

 ##<a name="BAD_POINTER_COMPARISON"></a> Bad pointer comparison